353d Bombardment Squadron

 The 353d Bombardment Squadron is an inactive United States Air Force unit.
-It last was assigned to the 301st Bombardment Wing, stationed at Lockbourne Air Force Base, Ohio.
-It was inactivated on 8 June 1964.
+It last was assigned to the 301st Bombardment Wing, stationed at Lockbourne Air Force Base, Ohio, where it was inactivated on 8 June 1964.

-During World War II, the 353d Bombardment Squadron was a B-17 Flying Fortress squadron, assigned to the 301st Bombardment Group, Fifteenth Air Force.
-It earned two Distinguished Unit Citations.
+During World War II, the 332d Bombardment Squadron was a Boeing B-17 Flying Fortress squadron, assigned to the 301st Bombardment Group of Fifteenth Air Force.
+It earned two Distinguished Unit Citations, the first in 1943, the second in 1944.
+It returned to the United States following V-E Day to train as a very heavy bomber unit, but the end of the war in the Pacific resulted in its inactivation.

+The squadron was activated in Strategic Air Command in 1946, assuming the personnel and equipment of another squadron, which was inactivated.
+It served under SAC until inactivating, making frequent deployments overseas.
+It earned an Air Force Outstanding Unit Award, and was inactivated when the Boeing EB-47 Stratojet began to be withdrawn from service.